obarthel/amiga-smbfs/README.md

 The built-in default translation method is restricted to the part of Unicode which is covered by the *ISO-8859-1* character set.
 It is enabled by default, as if `UNICODE=on` had been used.
 You can disable it with `UNICODE=off`, which completely disables the translation.

-Note: some Samba versions will return corrupted file and drawer names unless Unicode support is enabled.
-Names which use only US-ASCII characters will not be corrupted.
+Note: some *Samba* versions will return corrupted file and drawer names unless Unicode support is enabled.
+Names which use only US-ASCII characters appear to be generally safe to use and are unlikely to suffer from corruption.

 #### 5.2.2. `CP437/S`

-The switch `CP437` enables a code page-based translation which works well enough with old Samba servers.
+The switch `CP437` enables a code page-based translation which works well enough with old *Samba* versions.
 "CP437" stands for *code page 437*, which is what the original IBM-PC would use.

 The `CP437` switch disables Unicode support.

 #### 5.2.3. `CP850/S`

-The switch `CP850` enables a code page-based translation which works well enough with old Samba servers.
+The switch `CP850` enables a code page-based translation which works well enough with old *Samba* versions.
 "CP850" stands for *code page 850*, which is a variant of what the original IBM-PC would use.
 This variant is intended to be used in western Europe and is more compatible with the *ISO-8859-1* character set than the "CP437" variant.

 The `CP850` switch disables Unicode support.